LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/1. Cloud Computing Fundamentals/Module_03.md

 In this lab, we will:

-* Create a small App Engine application that displays a short message
+* Create a small App Engine application that displays a short message.
-* Download, test and deploy an application
+* Download, test and deploy an application.

 Link to this section can be found [here](https://youtu.be/13FC2ekvva8).
 <br>Link to the lab at [here](https://www.cloudskillsboost.google/course_sessions/1159661/labs/107474).